-Assign a group of virtual machines on a separate physical NIC.
-This separation allows for a portion of the total networking workload to be shared evenly across multiple CPUs.
-The isolated virtual machines can then better handle application traffic, for example, from a Web client.
+- Dedicate a separate physical NIC to a group of virtual machines, or use Network I/O Control and traffic shaping to guarantee bandwidth to the virtual machines.
+This separation also enables distributing a portion of the total networking workload across multiple CPUs.
+The isolated virtual machines can then better handle application traffic, for example, from a vSphere Client.

 Keep the vSphere vMotion connection on a separate network.
 When migration with vMotion occurs, the contents of the guest operating system’s memory is transmitted over the network.
 You can do this either by using VLANs to segment a single physical network or by using separate physical networks (the latter is preferable).

-Configure all VMkernel network adapters in a vSphere Distributed Switch with the same MTU.
-When several VMkernel network adapters, configured with different MTUs, are connected to vSphere distributed switches, you might experience network connectivity problems.
+- Configure the same MTU on all VMkernel network adapters in a vSphere Distributed Switch.
+If several VMkernel network adapters, configured with different MTUs, are connected to vSphere distributed switches, you might experience network connectivity problems.